rubygems/bundler-site/source/blog/2019-05-14-solutions-for-cant-find-gem-bundler-with-executable-bundle.html.markdown

 Similarly to the previous solution, Ruby 2.6.3 includes a version of RubyGems that's less strict, so upgrading Ruby will automatically upgrade RubyGems and should fix the issue too.

-## I'm still having this problem after trying everything else

-Oh no!
-We'd like to help you figure it out.
-Head over to the GitHub issue tracker and open a new issue, and we'll do what we can to help.

 ---

 — Colby and the Bundler team